 Backing – The material used for support and to keep the project secure.
 This is placed underneath of the embroidered design.

 Bobbin – In is a small spool wound with the thread.
 These are used on lockstitch machines and usually come pre-wound from the manufacturers.
-Can be purchased separately.
+It can be purchased separately.

 Bobbin Case – This case holds the bobbin in place in the machine and applies tension to the thread.

-Bobbin Tension – It is very important to keep the tension fairly tight, for an even and more consistent stitching.
+Bobbin Tension – It is very important to keep the tension fairly tight for even and more consistent stitching.

-Designs Library – Majority of the brand new embroidery machines come with an already built-in selection of embroidery designs.
+Designs Library – The majority of the brand new embroidery machines come with an already built-in selection of embroidery designs.
 However, if they don’t, then you can easily download new designs from your machine’s manufacturer’s website.

 Embroidery – Embroidery is a “thread art” used for decorating material by adding a sewn design or a pattern onto various products, such as fabrics, T-shirts, caps, T-towels, quilts and many more.

-Embroidery Machine – A machine, that allows you to create the embroidery designs with either, freehand or fully automatic stitching.
-Usually a fully computerized machine.
+Embroidery Machine – A machine that allows you to create embroidery designs with either freehand or fully automatic stitching.
+Usually, a fully computerized machine.

 Gapping – This is when the fabric is still visible through the embroidered design, either on the edge of the design or in the middle.

-Hoop – Usually a plastic frame that holds the fabric tight and in place against the machine bed.
+Hoop – Usually, a plastic frame holds the fabric tight and in place against the machine bed.

 Looping – These are loops on the top of the embroidered surface.
-Can be fixed by applying a correct tension to the thread and adjusting stitching speed.
+It can be fixed by applying a correct tension to the thread and adjusting the stitching speed.

-Monogramming – Also called “lettering”.
-It is embroidery of letters, usually for initials.
+Monogramming – Also called “lettering.”
+It is an embroidery of letters, usually for initials.

 Pantograph – Pantograph is a part of an embroidery machine that sits on the top of the table and moves the hoop to create the embroidery pattern.